Oknehcvotil/masterskay/README.md

 ## Overview

-Welcome to `its_llc` – a web application that serves [its_llc website](https://Oknehcvotil.github.io/its_llc/).
-This project is built by Kirill Litovchenko using React, Redux, and other modern technologies to provide a dynamic and interactive user experience.

 Welcome to masterskay-na-fontane – a web application that serves the website for the Masterskay na Fontane.
 This project is designed for a clothing and footwear repair workshop.
 It's built by Kirill Litovchenko using Next.js and other modern technologies to provide a dynamic and interactive user experience.

 ## Dependencies